Log canonical $3$-fold complements: Complements for semi-dlt surfaces

 Now we are ready the state the main proposition of the section. \begin{proposition} Let $\mathcal{R} \subset [0,1]$ be a finite set of rational numbers.
-Then, there exists a natural number $n$ only depending on $\mathcal{R}$ which satisfies the following.
-Let $X\rightarrow S \rightarrow T$ be a projective contraction between quasi-projective varieties that satisfies Condition A. Then, up to shrinking $T$ around $t$, we can find
+Then, there exists a natural number $n$ only depending on $\mathcal{R}$ that satisfies the following.
+Let $X\rightarrow S \rightarrow T$ be a contraction between quasi-projective varieties that satisfies Condition A. Then, up to shrinking $T$ around the closed point $t$, we can find

 such that $(X,B+\Gamma/n)$ is a log canonical pair. \end{proposition}